prasanthchaduvula/personalblog/content/posts/8/index.md

 **why react?**

 **1. Declarative**
-In the sense it renders particular components whenever our state(data) changes by itself. there is no need of us to call the render() for the particular views
+It renders particular components whenever our state(data) changes. there is no need of us to call the render() for the particular views

 **2. Component-based**
 For each state we can define components to compose them into UI and pass data through your app and keep the state out of the DOM.

 **3. learn once, write anywhere**
-Render the views in diffrent pages by using th same component
+Render the views in diffrent pages by using the same component

 let's write our first code in React